whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-06-Luxor-Box-May-2015-Review.md

 ![Luxor Box May 2015 MSC2](/images/LuxorBoxMay2015MSC2.jpg)
 ![Luxor Box May 2015 MSC](/images/LuxorBoxMay2015MSC.jpg)
 <a href="https://www.mscskincare.com/product/vanilla-exfoliating-sugar-scrub/">MSC Skin Care - Vanilla Exfoliating Sugar Scrub</a> FULL SIZE! $33
 <p>Sugar scrubs are a staple in my skincare, both face and body, so I'm happy to have more.
 The vanilla scent is on the lighter side and I'm thankful for that -I'm not too keen on sweet fragrance.
 Upon reading their website, it says that their vanilla is infused in-house with imported Madagascar vanilla beans.
-I can't wait to use this!
+I can't wait to use this!</p>
 <br>

 ![Luxor Box May 2015 MSC Set](/images/LuxorBoxMay2015MSCSet.jpg)